 Many, many years ago the world was covered in darkness.
-There was not warmth, only a constant sense of damp coldness.
+There was no warmth, only a constant sense of damp coldness.

 The people of the Earth were miserable in the cold and darkness.
 They could not see and would lose their way.
-They would become hopelessly lost and most spent their lives alone and drenched in sadness.
+They would become hopelessly lost and most spent their lives alone, unable to find others and drenched in sadness.

 The white raven could see better than most in the shadowy days and nights.
-Through the murkiness he fly day and night and wailed from the sadness of the people he found alone.
+Through the murkiness he flew.
+He wailed from the sadness of the people he found alone.